 Multiple closely watched refinance rates were down today.

-Nationwide averages for 30-year fixed and 15-year fixed refinances both trended down.
-Meanwhile, the average rate on 10-year fixed refis also sunk lower.
+Average rates nationwide for 30-year fixed and 15-year fixed refinances both were down.
+The average rate on 10-year fixed refis, meanwhile, also were down.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 4.50 percent, down 5 basis points over the last seven days.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 4.67 percent.
+The average 30-year fixed-refinance rate is 4.75 percent, down 2 basis points over the last seven days.
+A month ago, the average rate on a 30-year fixed refinance was lower, at 4.58 percent.

 15-year fixed refinance

-Monthly payments on a 15-year fixed refinance at that rate will cost around $727 per $100,000 borrowed.
-The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much more quickly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $742 per $100,000 borrowed.
+That may put more pressure on your monthly budget than a 30-year mortgage would, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much faster.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.70 percent, down 2 basis points from a week ago.
+The average rate for a 10-year fixed-refinance loan is 3.97 percent, down 4 basis points over the last week.

 Where rates are headed